verarenne/pattern-matching-to-bsg/README.md

 How to use
   1. Clone the BSG repository.
-  2. Replace the original step 2 notebook with this notebook.
+  2. Replace the original step 2 notebook with this notebook (https://github.com/verarenne/pattern-matching-to-bsg/blob/main/Collect%20and%20preprocess%20Pattern%20Matching%20data.ipynb).
   3. Ensure required files are in the same directory.
   4. Run the pipeline as usual.

 An example Pattern Matching output (pm-amazona) is included for testing.
     The PMs/ directory should contain Pattern Matching detection files exported from Arbimon (.csv format).
     Each row represents a single detection and includes:

         1. Recording metadata (recording name, site, date, time)

         2. Species name

         3. Start and end time of detection (x1, x2, seconds)

         4. Frequency range (y1, y2)

         5. Validation status

         6. Detection score

         7. Download URL for the original recording

 These detections are converted into clipped training segments compatible with the BSG model training pipeline using the 'Collect and preprocess PAttern Matching data.ipynb', ( https://github.com/verarenne/pattern-matching-to-bsg/blob/main/Collect%20and%20preprocess%20Pattern%20Matching%20data.ipynb).